 NRS 396.819 "Federal securities" defined.
 "Federal securities" means bills, certificates of indebtedness, notes, bonds or similar securities which are direct obligations of, or the principal and interest of which securities are unconditionally guaranteed by, the United States.
-(Added to NRS by 1967, 4)

 NRS 396.820 "Gross revenues" and "gross pledged revenues" defined.
 "Gross revenues" or "gross pledged revenues" means all pledged revenues received by the University or the Board, or both the University and the Board, and pledged for the payment of any securities issued hereunder.